 - A real or perceived imbalance of power exists between the two parties.

 Also highlighted are ways to handle bullying situations and ways to make sure that we maintain a safe and positive school environment at all times.
 These lessons are designed to empower our students so that they are able to encourage each other and act as allies for one another.
 These messages are repeated throughout the year by the teachers and staff of Waterville School.
 We appreciate you working with us to help reinforce the messages of Respect, Responsibility, and Safety!

 Below are some additional websites with information for both parents and students related to preventing bullying.

 We are very lucky at Waterville School to have our very own therapy dog here with us every day!
-Sara is a nine year old Golden Retriever who has been working with Waterville students for the past seven years.
+Sara is a ten year old Golden Retriever who has been working with Waterville students for the past eight years.
 Sara spends her time at Waterville listening to children read, helping children to develop positive behavior and responsibility, and providing support to those in need.
 Sara was trained and provided to us by an organization called Assistance Dogs for Achieving Independence (ADAI).
-To learn more about this non-profit organization and/or provide financial support please visit their website at http://www.abilitycenter.org/we-can-help/programs/assistance-dogs/about-adai/.
-To learn more about how School Therapy Dogs are used, please visit The Allie Project’s website at http://allieproject.org.
+To learn more about this non-profit organization and/or provide financial support please visit their website at http://www.abilitycenter.